BioDisco: Multi-agent hypothesis generation with dual-mode evidence, iterative feedback and temporal evaluation: Human evaluation

 \subsection{Bayesian Item Response Modelling}

+A summary of this model appears in \S~\ref{sec:human-experts} (“What do human domain experts think?”) of the main text, and we provide the full details here.
 To quantitatively assess human evaluation scores while accounting for both rater and hypothesis-specific variability, we fit a Bayesian cumulative ordinal mixed-effects model to the ordinal scores assigned by each rater.
 Let $Y_{ijm}$ denote the ordinal rating (on a scale of 1 to 5) given by rater $i$ to hypothesis $j$ on metric $m$.
 The model estimates the cumulative probability for each rating category $k \in \{1,2,3,4\}$ as

 where $\Phi$ denotes the standard normal cumulative distribution function (probit link), and $\tau_k$ are the latent thresholds that partition the ordinal rating scale.

 The linear predictor $\eta_{ijm}$ contains both fixed and random effects: